 22. The PC and SG were able to commission a Local Housing Needs Survey that was delivered to every household in the parish to enquire about current and future housing needs.
 The aim was to understand overcrowding, unsuitable housing and cost pressures experienced by households in the parish.
 Of the 1075 surveys distributed 307 were completed representing a 29% response rate.
 Overall, a need for up to 18 local affordable homes was identified and a further 14 local homes for older households.
-Fuller details are presented in the Housing chapter and the full report can be found online at http://horsmoden-HNS-Report-March-2020-PDF.pdf.
+Fuller details are presented in the Housing chapter and the full report can be found online at HNP website.